A gloved hand holding a test tube in a lab

 Various samples and materials used by the Foghorn team to develop seawater fuel

 In January 2016, after two years of work, the team decided to end their investigation.
-The cost models sent a loud-and-clear message: because of the current and projected cost of hydrogen, seawater fuel wasn’t worth pursuing — for now.
+The cost models sent a loud-and-clear message: given the current and projected cost of hydrogen, seawater fuel wasn’t economically viable to pursue at that time.